Sisak: Modern history

 From 1929 to 1939, Sisak was part of the Sava Banovina, and from 1939 to 1941, of the Banovina of Croatia within the Kingdom of Yugoslavia.
 During World War II, the Sisak children's concentration camp was set up by the Croatian Axis Ustaše government for Serbian, Jewish and Romani children.
 It is estimated that 1,160–1,600 children lost their lives at the camp.

 On 22 June 1941, the day Germany invaded the Soviet Union, the Sisak People's Liberation Partisan Detachment, also known as the 1st Sisak Partisan Detachment, was formed by the outlawed Croatian Communist Party in the Brezovica Forest, near Sisak.
 It was the first Partisan armed anti-fascist resistance unit formed in occupied Yugoslavia following the invasion of Yugoslavia by the Axis powers in April 1941.
 It had 79 members, mainly Croats with the exception of one notable Serb woman, Nada Dimić, and was commanded by a Croat, Vladimir Janjić-Capo.
+The Vjesnik newspaper reported that on 4 May 1945, while retreating from the city, the Ustaše killed between 350 and 400 people from Sisak and the surrounding villages, mostly Croats.
+Sociologist Jovan Byford states that a more realistic total number of victims would be 150 dead, citing the public prosecutor of the banovina, Branko Drzega.

 With the outbreak of the Croatian War of Independence in 1991, Sisak remained in Government hands while the territory to the south was controlled by rebelling Serbs.
 During the war, the Serb forces often shelled the city, causing dozens of civilian casualties and extensive damage to the city's industry.
 According to Amnesty International, Serb civilians in Sisak and surrounding areas were subjected to abductions, killings, assault and threats with at least 33 killed between 1991 and 1992, while local human rights activists in Croatia claim that over 100 Serb residents of the Sisak region were killed during the entirety of the war.
 The frontline dramatically moved eastwards as a result of Operation Storm (1995), effectively ending the war.

 Sisak suffered much damage during the 2020 Petrinja earthquake.
 The town, located roughly 20 km northeast of the epicenter, reported damage to the hospital as well as city hall and various churches.
 Most of the damage was inflicted on old buildings in the center of the town.
 However, early figures estimate that 700 to 1,000 homes were damaged in Sisak and nearby villages.